 The following is the accessible version of the proposed readoption with amendments of N.J.A.C.
-6A:20, Adult Education Programs.
-The second discussion level document includes three sections - comment and response, summary of the chapter and proposed amendments and text of the chapter and proposed amendments.
+6A:20.
+The adoption level document includes three sections - comment and response form, summary of the proposed rulemaking and text of the chapter's rules and proposed amendments.